Uninsured Motorist Property Damage (UMPD) Insurance: How it Works

 Uninsured Motorist Property Damage vs. Comprehensive Insurance

 If you carry comprehensive insurance, this does not cover damage to your vehicle after an accident with an uninsured driver.
-Comprehensive coverage is for scenarios outside of your control that do not involve collisions.
-For example, this coverage steps in when your vehicle is stolen or vandalized.
+Comprehensive coverage applies to scenarios outside of your control that do not involve collisions.
+For example, this coverage steps in if your vehicle is stolen or if the windshield is broken due to vandalism.

 Uninsured Motorist Property Damage vs. Collision Insurance